Alphonse256/html-and-css_webpage-parts/NavBar_Icons/README.md

 - Web browser
 - Any IDE (Integrated Development Environment)
  ### Note:
- Most of the commands here are for mac user
+ The steps below are for windows users.

 <!-- ## Node required
 Nod node required -->

 ### Setup

-- For windows, click on the green code button and select the download zip option to download the repo.
+- Click on the green code button and select the download zip option to download the repo.

 <!-- ```sh